 1. Competing with Amazon

-More than half of Amazon sellers (53%) say Amazon sells its own products that directly compete with theirs.
+Half of Amazon sellers (50%) say Amazon sells its own products that directly compete with theirs.

 For example, Amazon will feature its own private label products ahead of yours (even if they aren’t ranked as well).